About You – Are you newly diagnosed and confused?

 Understanding your decision points is important, this may take time and you may need assistance to walk you through concepts in your own unique way.
 You may not like reading medical information and choosing the treatment/s that suit you best may be complex.

 Better Outcomes if you are in Rural Australia

-Unfortunately if you live in Rural Australia, data suggests that you don’t do as well (Rural Doctors Association quoted AIHW data 2018 and ABC Four Corners Health Hazard).
-We want to change that and give you better outcomes.
+Unfortunately if you live in Rural or regional areas of Australia, data suggests that you don’t do as well (Rural Doctors Association quoted AIHW data 2018 and ABC Four Corners Health Hazard).
+We want to change this statistic and give you better outcomes.

 With an understanding of your medical information you can make better decisions and do well

 You may not realise but Western Medicine is mainly focussed on doctor-centred medicine, where the power of decision making only resides with your doctor.

 Research by Stewart et al., 2014 shows that a patient-centred approach which, empowers patients like you, and gives much better health outcomes, in the short and long-term.